 • Pursue Education and Experience – find the right educational path and gain valuable experience in order to reach your career goals.

-At C&CS you also can explore Focus2, which is computer-based career planning program.
+At C&CS you also can explore Focus2, which is a computer-based career planning program.
 C&CS also organizes on- campus job fairs and other career-related events.
 To speak with a career professional, call (845) 431-8040 or stop by Student Services Center, Room 301.

 Personal or Psychological Counseling